JaegerwaldDev/KEE/README.md

 ## Encrypting/Decrypting Files with a key

 The recommended option is to copy the file to encrypt into the same folder as the KEE scripts, but you can also use other ways to run the scripts, it doesn't really matter.
-Just make sure you directly run the script like `kee.py` (or `.\kee.py` for PS).
+Make sure you directly run the script like `kee.py` (or `.\kee.py` for PS).

 Let's say we have an example file, `my_file.txt`, and it contains the following content:
 ```txt